stevedatadog/katacoda-scenarios/datadog-201/1-exec-dash/2-template-variables-global-time.md

 Now when you select a time frame in the global time selector, all of the widgets will display data from that time period.

 You have copied all of the useful preset widgets for the executive dashboard and synchronized them to the same environment and time period.
-Click the **Continue** button below to create a custom revenue metric from log lines.
+You can now move on to creating the remaining custom widgets.
+Click the **Continue** button below to create a custom revenue metric and widget.